 - Blood circulates.

-Just as blood circulates through the body to deliver nutrients and oxygen, the CS of a cryptoasset moves through the economy, providing liquidity and enabling transactions.
+Just as blood circulates through the body to deliver nutrients and oxygen, the CS of a cryptoasset moves through the crypto economy, providing liquidity and enabling transactions.

 -